 broken bone.
 Children should never be encouraged to play through the pain.

 Don't rush back after injury.
 If your child suffers an acute or overuse injury from contact sports, be sure that

-he or she is completely free of symptoms before resuming play.
-A young athlete should
+they're completely free of symptoms before resuming play.
+A young athlete should have

 an injury, children should get clearance from a healthcare provider before they begin